User login

 • Management – goal setting and achievement; time management; resource utilization; volunteer supervision; teamwork

-• Community dynamics – understanding community needs and potential solutions; studying specific industries and/or geographic communities within the region; experiencing the interaction of the corporate, public and service sectors.
+• Community dynamics – understanding community needs and potential solutions; studying specific industries and/or geographic communities within the region; experiencing the interaction of the corporate, public and nonprofit sectors.